fils/fils/README.md

 ### TLDR

 I work mostly in geoinformatics.
-For me, this tends to be an  intersection of software development, semantics, structured data on the web and web architecture.
+For me, this tends to be an  intersection of software development, semantics, data  and web architecture.

 ### About me

 I work for the Consortium for Ocean Leadership.
-They are headquartered in Washington D.C. but I live and work from a small town in Iowa.
+They are headquartered in Washington D.C..
+However, I live and work from a small town in Iowa, Slater.
 Iowa is my home state and I have lived here all my life.

 ### Stats